October 31, 2016

 That I am a member of a great bassoon section.

-Minnesota Orchestra's Current Bassoon Section (Norbert Nielubowski, Mark Kelley and J. Christopher Marshall)
+Three members of the Minnesota Orchestra's bassoon section (Norbert Nielubowski, Mark Kelley and J. Christopher Marshall)

 How do you explain the bassoon to someone who has never heard of it before?